-The International Judo federation gives the opportunity to athlet who are World and/or Olympic champions to enhance their title(s) with a marking on the judogi jacket at the level of the country's emblem (left side chest).
+The International Judo Federation gives the opportunity to athletes who are world and/or Olympic champions to enhance their title(s) with a marking on the judogi jacket at the level of the country's emblem (left side chest).

-The World Champion title(s) is/are enhanced by a gold star, above the national emblem.
-The Olympic Champion title(s) is/are enhanced by a gold circle, below the national emblem.
+The world champion title(s) is/are enhanced by a gold star, above the national emblem.

+The Olympic champion title(s) is/are enhanced by a gold circle, below the national emblem.

-C1.14.1 Procedure regarding World Champion title(s)
+C1.14.1 Procedure Regarding World Champion Title(s)

-The star(s) are placed above the emblem.
-This symbol must not be in contact with a part of this emblem, plan a space between 0.5 cm and 2 cm.
+The star(s) are placed above the national emblem and must not be in contact with any part of this emblem.
+There should be a space of 0.5 cm - 2 cm between each star.
 This symbol must be harmoniously placed in a circular arc, around the emblem in its upper part.